 The Welsh Government has commissioned IFF Research to undertake the Trade Survey for Wales.
 The aim of this survey is to improve our understanding of trade flows into and out of business operations in Wales.
 This in turn helps us to improve business support interventions around trade.
 To help us achieve this, IFF Research will be gathering information through an online survey of businesses.

 The Welsh Government is the data controller for the research.
-The Welsh Government will receive a copy of the data collected by IFF Research.
+The Welsh Government will receive a copy of the data collected by IFF Research, but will only receive your contact details if you have agreed to be re-contacted for future trade related research.

 The information collected during the project will be included in a report published on the Welsh Government website, though no information that allows individual businesses to be identified will be made public.